About Boston Scientific

 Boston Scientific and Transvaginal Mesh

-Introduced in the 1990’s, transvaginal mesh was modeled after mesh that was in use for hernia and other surgical repair procedures.
+Introduced in the 1990’s, transvaginal mesh was modeled after mesh that was in use for tissue stabilization in hernia and other surgical repair procedures.
 The first transvaginal mesh product, the ProtoGen Sling by Boston Scientific was approved in 1996 but was recalled just three years later due to safety concerns.

-Transvaginal mesh is approved to treat pelvic organ prolapse and stress urinary incontinence in women.
-It is implanted “transvaginally” or through the vagina, rather than requiring a more invasive abdominal surgery.
-It was intended to improve the safety and efficacy of surgical treatments but has been shown to cause a number of serious adverse events.
-These side effects can be permanently damaging, disabling and even life-threatening.
+Transvaginal mesh was approved to treat pelvic organ prolapse and stress urinary incontinence in women.
+It was implanted “transvaginally” or through the vagina, rather than requiring a more invasive abdominal surgery.
+It was intended to improve the safety and efficacy of surgical treatments but has been shown to cause a number of serious adverse events which can result in permanent injury or even, death.

 Boston Scientific transvaginal mesh products that may have caused injury include: